-- the HPN Application Cartridge, which addresses severe forms of pneumonia and is CE-IVD-marked in Europe; - the ITI Application Cartridge, which addresses severe cases of implant and tissue infections and is CE-IVD-marked in Europe; - the BCU Application Cartridge, which addresses severe blood stream infections and is CE-IVD-marked in Europe; - the IAI Application Cartridge, which addresses intra-abdominal infections and is CE-IVD-marked in Europe; - the UTI Application Cartridge, which addresses severe urinary tract infections and is CE-IVD-marked in Europe.
+- the HPN Application Cartridge, which addresses severe forms of pneumonia and is CE-IVD-marked in Europe; - the ITI Application Cartridge, which addresses severe cases of implant and tissue infections and is CE-IVD-marked in Europe; - the BCU Application Cartridge, which addresses severe blood stream infections and is CE-IVD-marked in Europe; - the IAI Application Cartridge, which addresses intra-abdominal infections and is CE-IVD-marked in Europe; - The UTI Application Cartridge, which addresses severe urinary tract infections and is CE-IVD-marked in Europe.
 The Company has performed extensive analytical and clinical performance evaluations, including completion of enrollment of more than 1,800 patient samples for its clinical trial in the U.S. during 2022.
-Following the announcement of preliminary top line data in December 2022, we submitted a De Novo classification request to the FDA for the Unyvero UTI test in April 2023; - the LRT Application Cartridge, which is technically similar to the HPN Application Cartridge and also addresses severe forms of pneumonia, which was cleared by the FDA in April 2018 for use with tracheal aspirates and is being marketed and commercialized in the United States; and - the LRT BAL Application Cartridge was cleared on December 20, 2019 by the FDA for use with BAL specimens and is being marketed and commercialized in the United States.
+Following the announcement of preliminary top line data in December 2022, we currently expect to conclude reference testing in early 2023 and expect a subsequent submission to the FDA; - · the LRT Application Cartridge, which is technically similar to the HPN Application Cartridge and also addresses severe forms of pneumonia, which was cleared by the FDA in April 2018 for use with tracheal aspirates and is being marketed and commercialized in the United States; and - the LRT BAL Application Cartridge was cleared on December 20, 2019 by the FDA for use with BAL specimens and is being marketed and commercialized in the United States.